Parity Checkers and Generators Information

 - Bipolar CMOS (BiCMOS) is a silicon-germanium technology that combines the high speed of bipolar TTL with the low power consumption of CMOS.

 Other logic families for parity checkers and generators include cross-bar switch technology (CBT), gallium arsenide (GaAs), integrated injection logic (I2L), silicon on sapphire (SOS), and gunning with transceiver logic (GTL).

 Parity checkers may be designed and manufactured according to various published standards, including:

 SMD 5962-87543—Digital bipolar parity checker

 IETF RFC 5170—Low density parity check (LDPC) staircase and triangle forward error correction (FEC) schemes

-Other parity-related standards can be found on IHS Engineering360's standards page.
+Other parity-related standards can be found on Engineering360's standards page.